molinadavid/teslabox/README.md

 If dashcam processing is enabled, clips will be uploaded to S3.
 If email and/or Telegram has been set up, you'll be notified there with a quick preview and a link to both the event location map and the full video.

-The clip would start 0.9X seconds prior to the event ("red dot") and 0.1X seconds following the event.
+The clip would start X seconds prior to the event ("red dot") and up to 10 seconds following the event.
 X is settable under *Admin > Dashcam duration*.

 ### Sentry
 If sentry processing is enabled and sentry mode is activated in the car, then similarly to dashcam each event will be uploaded to S3 and notified.